Bestselling small van that's good to drive with plenty of practicality

 Best Ford Transit Connect for running costs

 Want to save even more fuel?
-Then consider a 62mph speed limiter – just don’t come crying to us when you’re crawling along with the lorries on the M6.
+Then consider a fixed speed limiter – just don’t come crying to us when you’re crawling along with the lorries on the M6.

-The petrol-powered versions are not a good choice if you want a fuel efficient van over long distances.
-But they produce fewer harmful particulate emissions, so are better for clean air in towns and cities.
+The petrol-powered versions are not a good choice if you want a fuel efficient van over long distances, but can work just fine around town.

 Best Ford Transit Connect for payload